NuGet/docs.microsoft.com-nuget/docs/reference/msbuild-targets.md

 ### Restore properties

 Additional restore settings may come from MSBuild properties in the project file.
-Values can also be set from the command line using the `/p:` switch (see Examples below).
+Values can also be set from the command line using the `-p:` switch (see Examples below).

 | Property | Description |
 |--------|--------|